Yvand/LDAPCP/README.md

 You can monitor the progress in farm solutions page in central administration.

 ## How to remove LDAPCP
-For an unknown reason, randomly SharePoint doesn’t uninstall the solution correctly: it removes the assembly too early and fails to calling the feature receiver...
+Randomly, SharePoint doesn’t uninstall the solution correctly: it removes the assembly too early and fails to call the feature receiver...
 When this happens, the claims provider is not removed and that causes issues when you re-install it.
 To uninstall safely, **deactivate the farm feature before retracting the solution**:
 ```powershell
 Disable-SPFeature -identity "LDAPCP"